Dinosaurs. Birthday Party

 Board for freelance & contract work

-This is a holiday vector collection for kids, with illustrations of cute dinosaurs.
+This is a holiday vector collection for kids, with illustrations of cute dinosaurs as well as colorful graphic elements.
 Characters from this collection are Brontosaurus, Triceratops, Tyrannosaurus, Stegosaurus, Pterodactyl, Velociraptor, and Baby.
+You can purchase this collection for use by following the link https://creativemarket.com/Kanishcheva/6163375-Dino-party.-Dinosaur-birthday.
+It is perfect for creating party designs, baby showers, invitation cards, baby textiles and stationery.